dany-fedorov/pojo-constructor/README.md

 Configuration as code helper for TypeScript - write own constructor for each property, sync or async.

-Idea is that a setup like this allows you to focus on individual properties of a big configuration object, which is useful when a property can control complicated behaviour and selecting a proper value for it should be a maintainable piece of code.
+A setup like this allows you to focus on individual properties of configuration object, which is useful when single property can control complicated behaviour and selecting a proper value for it should be a maintainable piece of code.

 Example use cases

 - Maintaining configuration for server-side application code